Frequently Asked Questions

 How long does a colonic take and how many should I have done?

 An hour is booked for your session with the actual time of the treatment taking between 30-50 mins depending on the person and goals.
-The extra time allows room for discussion with Tracey about any questions or concerns you may have.
+The extra time allows room for discussion with Juliet about any questions or concerns you may have.
 (Note: your first session will take 1 1/2 hours to take into account the initial consultation).

 A minimum of three sessions is recommended and is very important to ensure maximum benefit.
 It is also best to undertake a light and natural eating plan while undertaking colonics to get the most from your sessions.